 Step 7: Adjustment for Moisture in Aggregates

-You have the option of incorporating water reducer or other chemical admixture such as air entrained to the mix composition.
-Incorporating water reducer allows you to keep a constant water-cement ratio for a smaller cement ratio with compromising the strength and increasing the workability.
-Air entrained admixtures can be very useful at increasing the durability and workability of a mix.
+- Adding a water reducer allows you to keep a constant water/cement ratio for a smaller cement ratio with compromising the strength and increasing the workability.

-In Step 8, you can enter the volume of the concrete batch required.
-The application will display the concrete mix information and the quantity of each material required for the specified volume of concrete.
-The summary report of the mix calculation can now be share with coworker via email.
+- The app will then display the details of your concrete mix and the quantity of each material required for the specified volume of concrete.

 - You can then share the summary report of the mix calculation with your team via email.